For me, bulgogi is the most iconic Korean dish that’s not kimchi.

 Do you need a grill?

-Bulgogi tastes best flame grilled over butane gas or charcoal (bulgogi means fire-meat in Korean) but most people don’t do that at home since it will be very smoky and possibly poisonous if you have improper ventilation.
-Your best bet is a nonstick skillet over high heat, or cast iron if your cast iron is nicely seasoned.
+Bulgogi tastes best flame grilled over butane gas or charcoal (bulgogi means fire-meat in Korean) – although most people don’t do charcoal at home since it will be very smoky and possibly dangerous if you have poor ventilation.
+The best bet is a nonstick or cast iron skillet over high heat.

 How to make bulgogi